Customer-Centric Selling: What It Is and How to Use It (Free Checklist Included)

 Here are just some of the benefits of customer-centric selling:

-- Higher customer retention.
-Acquiring new customers is expensive.
+- Higher customer retention – Acquiring new customers is expensive.
 When your business relies on pitch-first tactics aimed to just close the deal as quickly as possible, it’s likely those customers aren’t going to stick around for long.
-Taking the extra time to make sure buyers are getting the right solution for them can lead to happier customers who want to stick around.
+Taking the extra time to make sure buyers are getting the right solution for them can lead to happier and more loyal customers.

-- Customer experience as a competitive advantage.
-Customers talk.
+- Customer experience as a competitive advantage – Customers talk.
 They share their experiences with friends, in social media groups, and on online review sites — and those reviews are influencing purchases.
 93% of consumers say online reviews have influenced a purchasing decision.
-If a sales team is going above and beyond to make sure their prospects are heard, understood, and taken care of, it can help the company create a competitive advantage that’s hard to beat.
+If a sales team goes above and beyond to make sure their prospects are heard, understood, and taken care of, it can help the company create a competitive advantage that’s hard to beat.

 How to adopt a customer-centric sales approach

 Here’s how your sales team can start putting customers first with a customer-centric approach to sales.
 (Or, download a free PDF checklist of the Customer Centric Selling process for your sales team!)

 Traditional sales professionals view their job as a numbers game.

 They’ve built formulas and strategies to maximize their processes and close more deals — If I make X cold calls a day, I can close Y sales.
 But this outcome-focused approach treats leads and prospects like dollar signs, not people or companies with real problems they want to solve.